deavid/bjsonrpc/doc/source/quickstart.rst

 Download and Install
 ----------------------------------

-Download the latest package (if you haven't downloaded it yet), from the project website [1] or from github repository [2].
+Download the latest package (if you haven't downloaded it yet), from the `PyPI page for bjsonrpc`_.

 You will need Python 2.5 (2.6 or later recommended) and a JSON library for python.
-Python 2.6 and later bundles a json library. earlier versions should download and install python-simplejson.
+Python 2.6 and later bundles a json library.
+With earlier versions you will have to download and install python-simplejson.

 Install the package with the standard distutils::

     $ sudo python setup.py install

-You're done.
-Try to create a new server and client and see how easy it is.
+And the installation is done.

+.. _`PyPI page for bjsonrpc`: http://pypi.python.org/pypi/bjsonrpc/0.2.0

 Creating a test server
 --------------------------------